jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >I am a computer science sophomore who wishes to land an internship with your company.
 >
->Interview me in mock interview for a software internship position.
+>Interview me in a mock interview for a software internship position.
 >
 >When the interview is over, summarize my performance.